 - How many hours did you spend in a typical week preparing for class (studying, reading, writing, rehearsing, or other activities related to your program) (10a)

 Key Findings: Student Effort

 Most students report spending time preparing for their courses outside of class and utilizing school computer labs, but many also report coming to class without completing reading or assignments and few take advantage of tutoring services.

 - Though half (51%) of students often or very often prepare two or more drafts of a paper before turning it in, over one-fifth (20%) never do.

-- Thirty-four percent of students never come to class without completing readings or assignments, while 13% do so often or very often.
+- Thirty-five percent of students never come to class without completing readings or assignments, while 13% do so often or very often.

 - Four in 10 (42%) sometimes or often use a skills lab.

 - Nearly two-thirds (63%) use a computer lab sometimes or often, with one-third (32%) using one often.

 - Three in 10 (30%) students haven’t read any books for personal enjoyment or academic enrichment.